 Squamish - A Trail Runner's Paradise

-This is a Squamish Classic.
+A Squamish Classic.
 At about 6km long, it’s an easy, loamy loop with lots of options to make things longer or more interesting.
-The best part?
-Finish with a swim in Alice Lake.

 Wherever you decide to run, stay safe and have fun!